 If you know how to multiply aloe vera - go for it; there are people looking for them.
 So be sure to spread the word.

 On the other hand, if you really can't see yourself doing all this to multiply aloe vera plants, I have good news for you too.
 We can get the benefits of aloe vera without having to do the plant work!
 I've found a company that grows aloe vera on huge ranches, and has fine facilities for harvesting them and putting them into some amazing aloe vera products.
-Contact me, with your specific questions on This form about the products, and I'll be happy to tell you more.
+Where you can't multiply aloe vera you can buy Aloe Vera Products in Canada or in the USA

 Aloe - Your Miracle Doctor book, covers aloe vera for sunburn! among many other things.